bluecolab/intro-git-workshop/README.md

 # intro-git-workshop
-Introductory workshop on using git and github
+Introductory workshop on using Git (version control) and Github (sharing and collaboration)